 Many believe that bitcoin is a fad at best and a dangerous bubble at worst.
-However, most agree that what’s really fascinating about the cryptocurrency is the technology behind it -blockchain.
+However, most agree that what’s really fascinating about the cryptocurrency is the technology behind it: blockchain.

 It’s still early days, but if the technology becomes more widely adopted, it could transform marketing—and even the internet itself.

-How can blockchain be used by marketers?
+How can blockchain be used in marketing?

 Provide transparency and build trust

 That’s not all though.
 Using blockchain guarantees a certain degree of transparency: between advertisers and website owners, as well as between companies and their consumers.

 As the whole supply chain is recorded, users can access it and see where their products are really coming from.
 Walmart recently used this method to show the origins of their food products, to great success.

 We’ve discussed just two potential uses for blockchain technology in marketing and PR, but there are thousands more.
 As modern technologies like blockchain, AI, and AR and VR develop and becomes widely adopted, smart marketers should consider ways that they can use them to streamline and improve their offerings.